 - Western Europe/European Union

-Though study abroad is not required, all GLBL students should also make every effort to include a study abroad program in their undergraduate education, preferably in their sophomore or junior year.
-Click here for more information on study abroad.
+Though study abroad is not required, GLBL students should make every effort to include a study abroad program in their undergraduate education, ideally in sophomore or junior year.

-Questions about the major requirements may be addressed to Dr. Jonathan Weiler, Director of Undergraduate Studies.
+Further questions about major requirements may be addressed to Dr. Jonathan Weiler, Director of Undergraduate Studies.